 - Learning and using proper techniques for lifting heavy objects

 - Eating a healthy diet with plenty of nutrition to support a healthy spine

 - Wearing proper shoes and other protective gear when exercising or participating in sports

 While some lifestyle changes might help you avoid bulging disc causes, it is normal for your spinal column to degenerate after decades of supporting you as you sit, stand, walk, run, twist, lift and so on.

 Just remember that your spine is designed to carry around a certain amount of weight, and any extra burden on your spine could lead to pain and injury in your neck and back.

-If you have been diagnosed with a bulging disc, herniated disc, spinal arthritis, or other chronic spinal condition, please contact Laser Spine Institute for information about our gentle, minimally invasive procedures that can help erase your pain and give you your life back.
+If you have been diagnosed with a bulging disc, herniated disc, spinal arthritis, or other chronic spinal condition, please contact Laser Spine Institute for information about our minimally invasive procedures that can help address your pain and give you your life back.